Blog

 Home » newborns

-Remember the Owlet Smart Sock?
-The device would notify us parents and caregivers if our babies’ heart rates or oxygen levels were out of the normal range.
-While many parents reported the devices gave them peace of mind, Smart Socks were pulled from the shelves in 2021.
-This happened after violating the Federal Food, Drug, […]
+Updated, July 2, 2025 – Wearable devices for newborns notify parents and caregivers if babies’ heart rates or oxygen levels are out of the normal range.
+While many parents report the devices give peace of mind, some were pulled from the shelves in 2021 and many are still for sale.
+So should you use one […]

 Creating a Montessori Home for Babies and Toddlers